C-alcium/finance-quickstart/src/assets/content/en/home.md

 ### What if I notice something wrong or inaccurate on this website

 You can freely make a pull request citing why the information is inaccurate.
-The way to do that is listed under how to contribute this website.
+The way to do that is listed under how to contribute to this website.
 This website is intended to be purely a _financial-primer_, it is not intended to be an all-containing source of knowledge.If you want something like that, you should check out the book and resources section when it is available.